tangela8/Clappybird/README.md

 # Overview and Instructions:

 ### Clappy Bird is a side-scrolling game featuring 2D style graphics.
 The objective was to direct a flying bird, named "Clappy", who moves continuously to the right, between sets of pipes.
 If the player touches the pipes, they lose.
-Clappy briefly flaps upward each time that the player taps the "UP" button; if the button is not pressed, Clappy falls due to gravity; each pipe the player navigates between earns the player 2 points.
-In order to win the game, the player must reach 10 points.
+Clappy briefly flaps upward each time that the player press the "UP" button, flaps downwards if the player press the "DOWN" button.
+In order to win the game, the player must fly pass 5 pipes.

 ## Wireframe